dyershov/binary-predictive-typing/README.md

  $ cd multiple-choice-predictive-typing
 ```

-After clonning, you have two installation options:
+After cloning, you have two installation options:
 * installing into user environment;
-* installing into `conda` environemtn.
+* installing into `conda` environment.

-The former option is more convenient, but it pollutes the enviroment
+The former option is more convenient, but it pollutes the environment
-with all dependancies, which may later be in conflict with multiple
+with all dependencies, which may later be in conflict with multiple
 python packages.
 The latter option requires more upfront steps, but
-isolates the project completely in a separate virual environment.
+isolates the project completely in a separate viral environment.

 ### Installing into user environment